lbryio/lbry-desktop/README.md

 The LBRY app is a graphical browser for the decentralized content marketplace provided by the [LBRY](https://lbry.io) protocol.
-It is essentially the [lbry daemon](https://github.com/lbryio/lbry) bundled with an UI using [Electron](https://electron.atom.io/).
+It is essentially the [lbry daemon](https://github.com/lbryio/lbry) bundled with a GUI using [Electron](https://electron.atom.io/).

 ![App GIF](https://spee.ch/7/lbry-redesign-preview.gif)